hgentl/Freight/README.md

 ---
 ## Reflections
-While working on this project I developed an understanding of Responsibility-driven design.
+While working on this project, I developed an understanding of responsibility-driven design.
 Before completing this project, I tended to think about classes individually.
-Designing this system helped me appreciate the importance of well defined responsibility, class and inheritance hierarchies.
-It highlighted the value of designing around shared behaviour rather than immediately creating specialised classes with shared responsibilities.
+Designing this system helped me appreciate the importance of well-defined responsibility, class structures and inheritance hierarchies.
+It highlighted the value of identifying shared behaviour and responsibilities before creating specialised classes.

 ### Future Improvements
 If I was to design a similar system, I would:
 * Add validation of freight data.
-* introduce unit tests using JUnit.
+* Introduce unit tests using JUnit.

 ---